What's happening?

 We have conducted a preliminary assessment, consistent with the Community Gardens Policy, and prepared a draft Review of Environmental Factors (REF) which finds that any potential impacts will be minimal.

-Your input is important to us.
-We invite you to share your thoughts on the proposed location for the community garden by:
+Your input is important to us and we asked you to share your thoughts on the proposed location for the community garden.

 Site map